-IPC-1752 version 1 is available in Adobe Portable Document format (.pdf) and also Extensible Markup Language format (.xml).
+IPC-1752 version 1 is available in Adobe* Portable Document format (.pdf) and also Extensible Markup Language format (.xml).
 The .xml version supports the applicable RosettaNet data exchange established by IPC.
-IPC-1752 version 1 supported restriction of hazardeous substances (RoHS) regulations up to June 2006.
-Any changes or addition beyond June 2006 will be incorporated in version 2.
+IPC-1752 version 1 supported restriction of hazardous substances (RoHS) regulations up to June 2006.
+Any changes or addition beyond June 2006 will be incorporated in ICP-1752A.

-JAMP (Joint Article Management Promotion Consortium) AIS (Article Information Sheet) is a business-to- business (B2B) information exchange protocol that is established for transferring the information especially on chemical substance contained in the products.
+Joint Article Management Promotion Consortium (JAMP) Article Information Sheet (AIS) is a business-to- business (B2B) information exchange protocol that is established for transferring the information especially on chemical substance contained in the products.

 JAMP AIS is used to deliver data items concerning articles such as “mass”, “part”, “material” and “presence of regulated substances, material name, quantity and concentration per articles” to downstream users.

-The material composition on Altera’s JAMP AIS format can be transmitted by using the .xml defined on the AIS.
-To obtain the material declaration is AIS format, please enter the Altera Ordering Part Number and select JAMP AIS on the Desired Output Type.
+The material composition on Intel's JAMP AIS format can be transmitted by using the .xml defined on the AIS.
+To obtain the material declaration is AIS format, please enter the Intel Ordering Part Number and select JAMP AIS on the Desired Output Type.

 Intel also supports Compliance Connect form, which is a reporting tool developed by the Automotive Industry Action Group (AIAG).
 To obtain material declaration in this format, please file a service request at mySupport.